Promoting and supporting research and progress in the fields of databases and information systems technology and applications

 The EDBT Association is a non-political and non-profit organization for promoting and supporting research and progress in the fields of databases and information systems technology and applications.
 It was formed in 1990 to provide a stable structure to support the continuity of the EDBT Conference series; it changed its legal status in 1995, assuming the current legal form of an association according to Italian laws.

 Our major activity is the promotion of the International Conference on Extending Database Technology (EDBT), which has been held every two years since 1988.
 From 2008 on, the Conference is being held annually.
-In the beginning, the Conference Proceedings have been published by Springer-Verlag as part of the LNCS Series.
-We have also promoted a series of Summer Schools, started in 1991.

 From 2008 to 2013, the Conference Proceedings have been published in the ACM Digital Library (part of the ACM International Conference Proceedings Series, AICPS); Open Access copies are located on this EDBT.org server in Germany.